 The most recent known Amazon data breach happened on October 6, 2021, when an unknown hacker leaked sensitive data pertaining to Twitch, a streaming service owned by Amazon.
 This leak included Twitch’s source code, streamers’ earnings numbers, and more, but does not appear to have compromised users’ login credentials or credit card information.

+The most recent data breach involving Amazon itself occurred in October 2020, when a disgruntled Amazon employee leaked customer data to a third party for the second time that year.
 There have also been numerous breaches in Amazon Web Services (AWS) over the years, most often due to improperly configured S3 buckets.
-However, Amazon is not exactly responsible for configuration mistakes made by the companies they provide services for.
 You can read more in our article on AWS data breaches.

 Below, we’ll go into more detail on the full history of Amazon breaches, starting with the most recent.

 October 2021: Hacker Leaks Twitch Data to 4chan

 On October 6, 2021, there was a major data breach to Twitch, a streaming platform owned by Amazon.
 An unknown attacker posted 128 gigabytes of leaked files to a 4chan message board, including Twitch’s source code, earnings numbers for streamers, and more.
 Though the attacker has not yet been identified, in their 4chan post they stated an activist motive:

 “Their community is also a disgusting toxic cesspool, so to foster more disruption and competition in the online video streaming space, we have completely pwned them.”